 Some recommendations in this article include affiliate links, which provide a commission if a purchase is made.
 Affiliate links have no impact on our recommendations.

 Often times when you’re new to a company, it’s hard to get in on the ground floor.
 So when opportunities come to show your loyalty to another company with which they compete (or sometimes are partnered with), it can unlock value by short-cutting your way to getting benefits from a new program.

 For my first cruise with Royal Caribbean, it was proving my offers through various land-based casinos with URComped, which then got me a comped cruise with them, and I was up and running.
 The cruises I’ve earned since have been based on my history with them.
 But URComped doesn’t work with Carnival Cruise Lines.

-Fortunately, Carnival periodically runs their own program to bring in new players, and that’s exactly what’s been happening for much of the year with the Carnival Players Club Fun Match Program which is slated to run through at least December 31, according to the terms of the program.
+Fortunately, Carnival periodically runs their own program to bring in new players, and that’s exactly what’s been happening for awhile now with the Carnival Players Club Fun Match Program.

 Carnival is not interested in other cruise line information – they’re focused on your players cards with various companies.
 You can upload one or more (front and back) of the land based casino cards you’ve earned, and based on that they’ll determine what you’re eligible for.